12.9.2023

 4. Packaging materials – Includes all the packaging materials used for outbound logistics.

-Outbound logistics – Included: Transportation of finished suction bags to our distributor partner in the Netherlands.
+6. Outbound logistics – Included: Transportation of finished suction bags to our distributor partner in the Netherlands.
 Excluded: Transportation from our partner to Rotterdam Hospital.
 Excluded:

-5. Disposal – Including the excess materials thrown into disposal which are produced in the Kauhajoki factory and the disposal of the suction bag from the Rotterdam hospital.
+7. Disposal – Including the excess materials thrown into disposal which are produced in the Kauhajoki factory and the disposal of the suction bag from the Rotterdam hospital.
 Both options for disposal of full and emptied suction bags are calculated separately.
-We have included the incineration (with energy recovery) of organic liquids.
+We have included waste transportation to incineration.
+Excluded: Disposal phase of packaging materials is excluded (excluding cardboard boxes, since the emission factor used contains the cradle to grave carbon footprint of a cardboard box (without transportation)).

-6. Other – The disposal phase of packaging materials is excluded (excluding cardboard boxes, since the emission factor used contains the cradle-to-grave carbon footprint of a cardboard box (without transportation)).
+8. Other – The disposal phase of packaging materials is excluded (excluding cardboard boxes, since the emission factor used contains the cradle-to-grave carbon footprint of a cardboard box (without transportation)).

 What is the carbon footprint?